 After a miscarriage all you want is to be pregnant again and you may think that everything will be fine once you get pregnant but it is far from the truth.
 Trust me when I say that a miscarriage changes your thought processes when it comes to pregnancy and you become an irrational mess.
 When you first get a positive pregnancy test after a miscarriage it makes you so happy for maybe a few hours.
-Then panick sets in and you start to become paranoid that you will miscarry again.
+Then panic sets in and you start to become paranoid that you will miscarry again.
 I begged my Dr for an early scan but she refused.
 She was totally unsympathetic to my concerns and said that probably all is well and I remember thinking ‘ I bet she has never had a miscarriage’.
 I ended up paying for an early scan privately at 7 weeks and despite seeing my sons heart beating and being told everything looked good (which was obviously amazing) it only calmed my nerves for about a day.
 I then started to think ‘well my last baby died at 8-9 weeks so this baby could die too’.
 It wasn’t enjoyable at all and it was super stressful and I was extremely paranoid.

 By 9 weeks of the pregnancy I’d had enough and decided to buy a Doppler machine.
-I had read about them online and watched videos on Youtube.com of women picking up their babies heart beat from as early as 8 weeks gestation if used correctly.
+I had read about them online and watched videos on Youtube of women picking up their babies heart beat from as early as 8 weeks gestation if used correctly.
 I bought one along with some ultra sound gel and I gave it a go.

 When I went into the 12 week scan I was relaxed and confident everything was OK as I had heard my babies heart beating only an hour or so before.
-If I hadn’t had the early scan or the Doppler then I would have been super stressed and extremely anxious about having another missed miscarriage.
+If I hadn’t had the early scan or the Doppler then I would have been completely stressed out and extremely anxious about having another missed miscarriage.
 I definitely advise going for an early scan especially.
-I used the Doppler until I was around 20 weeks pregnant because at this point I could feel him move around every day.
+I used the Doppler until I was around 20 weeks pregnant because at this point I could feel my son move around every day.
 This is basically how I got through the pregnancy with my son after my two miscarriages.
 When I got pregnant with my daughter (using the progesterone treatment again) the stress and anxiety was just as strong at the beginning.
-Once I heard her heart beat using the doppler at around 8 weeks I was reassured she was OK and I went into the 12 week scan confident again.
+Once I heard her heart beat using the doppler at around 9-10 weeks I was reassured she was OK and I went into the 12 week scan confident again.
 I was living in Spain at the time I conceived my daughter and they do scans much more regularly there so that was also helpful to keep me calm.
 Having my son around also distracted me as he took my mind off any negative feelings that crept in by keeping me busy and making me smile.

 Once I got past the point where if I went into early labour, my babies had a good chance of surviving, I really started to enjoy both of my pregnancies.
 The first 3 months are the toughest but once you know everything looks OK the chance of a miscarriage is really small.
 Despite knowing that most miscarriages occur in the first few weeks and no matter how many people tell you to relax and everything will be fine, you just can’t be 100% sure.
 There will always be a feeling of doubt which is completely normal and all you can do is literally take one day at a time and try to enjoy it as much as you can.